A leaky faucet is not uncommon- we’ve all faced it at some point in our daily lives.

 1. Remove The Faucet Handle

-Disassembling a washerless faucet is similar to compression faucets.
+Disassembling a washerless faucet is similar to disassembling a compression faucet.
 You may remove the handle using the process detailed above.

 2. Remove The Internal Components